 Service Status

-Sterility check = 72hr @ 37°C in Luria-Bertani (LB) broth to detect for bacterial contamination and 120hr @ 30°C in Yeast Extract Peptone (YEP) broth for the detection of yeast contamination.
-Sterility testing is completed at least once per month.
+Sterility check = 72hr @ 37°C in Luria-Bertani (LB) broth to detect for bacterial contamination, 120hr @ 30°C in Yeast & Mould (YM) broth to detect yeast contamination, and a Mycoplasma test using isothermal PCR.
+Sterility testing is completed once per month.